nuclewall/nuclewall/README.md

 # About

 - An experimental FreeBSD distribution developed for learning.
-- It’s a one-person project and NOT commercial.
+- It's a one-person project and NOT commercial.
 - Forked from pfSense 2.0.
 - It is open-sourced to let others curious about Unix systems, open-source and free software world can make use of it.
 - It is intended to be Turkish as possible except its name.